-We’d love to give every child in Birmingham the chance to enjoy our work, but we’re a really small company!
-So we started out focussing our work in Birmingham on two areas on our doorstep where children have much less access to theatre: Sparkbrook and Bordesley Green.
+So far, we’ve focussed our work on two areas on our doorstep where children have much less access to theatre: Sparkbrook and Bordesley Green.
 We’re now expanding this to include other similar areas nearby.

 Almost all of these performances are free to attend, with grateful thanks to our generous funders, who support individual projects in these areas (and have included The Sir Barry Jackson Trust and Arts Council England).

-We’re always keen to meet new partners, venues, and supporters who want to get involved with our work in Sparkbrook, Bordesley Green, Highgate, Small Heath, Balsall Heath, or other areas of Birmingham: drop us a line on email@example.com if you’d like to find out more!
+We’re always keen to meet new partners, venues, and supporters who want to get involved with our work in Birmingham: drop us a line on email@example.com if you’d like to find out more!